sachinym/dp-203-azure-data-engineer/Instructions/Labs/4-Azure-Databricks-SQL.md

 ## Task 5: Create a query

+In this task, you will create a query in the adventureworks database which is created earlier.

 1. In the sidebar, select **(+) New** and then select **Query**.

 2. In the **Schema browser** pane, expand **hive_metastore** and **adventureworks**, and verify that the **products** table is listed.

 3. In the **New query** pane, enter the following SQL code:

     ```sql